ihucos/counter.dev/posts/usable-interface-design.md

 At this point I accept that help is needed.
 After pressing *Command-Space* on my *Macbook* I start to type “Headphones”.
 No luck, it did suggest to me Wikipedia and a Google search.
 What I was hoping for is a step by step wizard.
-But after some Googling a very comprehensive YouTube video is found.
+But after some googling a very comprehensive YouTube video is found.
 It turns out there is actually a button on the thing.
 It’s just that the leather case was hiding it.
 I take the white boxy thing out of the case and press the button.
 A very small orange light goes on and after some seconds off.
 The first small